 Packers PCI Leaders:

-So far the Packers have had four PCIs awarded this year.
+So far the Packers have had seven PCIs awarded this year.
 The first two both went to second year pass rusher Rashan Gary.
-In the first and second week of the season Gary greatly impacted the quarterback on a pass that was subsequently intercepted.
+In Week 1 and Week 2 of the 2020 season Gary greatly impacted the quarterback on a pass that was subsequently intercepted.

 We will track this all season and see who ends up on top.